Skincare, Acne, Anti-aging, Skin school

 A healthy skin barrier that functions optimally is essential for good skin health.
 The continuous use of prescription retinoids significantly disrupts the function of the outer skin barrier.

-Topical tretinoin compromises the stratum corneum barrier leading to irritation.
+Topical tretinoin compromises the stratum corneum barrier, leading to irritation.
 Tretinoin users can detect skin barrier function abnormalities several months after stopping prescription retinoids.

 Can Tretinoin Damage the Skin Barrier?

-tretinoin skin barrier damage
+Tretinoin damaged skin barrier

 First, you need to read the rest of our tretinoin articles.